getpelican/pelican-plugins/hubski_static/Readme.md

     Hubski_ID: 12345

-When you generate the site, Static DvH will query Hubski for each article that has an ID.
-It will then populate three properties on the `article` object — `article.hubski_comment_count`, `article.hubski_comments`, and `article.hubski_post_url`.
+When you generate the site, Static DvH will query the Hubski API for each article that has an ID.
+It will then populate two properties on the `article` object — `article.hubski_comment_count` and `article.hubski_comments`.

 `article.hubski_comment_count` is simply the number of comments on this Hubski post.